MongoEngine/mongoengine/docs/tutorial.rst

 Connecting to MongoDB
 ---------------------
-Before we start, you should make sure that you have a copy of MongoDB running in an accessible location --- running it locally will be easier, but if that is not an option then it may be run on a remote server.
+Before we start, make sure that a copy of MongoDB is running in an accessible location --- running it locally will be easier, but if that is not an option then it may be run on a remote server.

 Before we can start using MongoEngine, we need to tell it how to connect to our instance of **mongod**.
 For this we use the :func:`mongoengine.connect`